 UML Delegation TextBox

 A Delegate connector defines the internal assembly of a component's external Ports and Interfaces, on a Component diagram.
+Using a

 Delegate connector wires the